pritamdalal/cfa_mn_python_20191107/README.md

 Instructions for installing anaconda can be found in **slides/01_download_installation.html**.

 There are a series of Jupyter Notebooks in the **tutorials** folder.
-Feel free to launch those in Jupyter or JupyterLab and try working through them.
+Feel free to launch those in Jupyter or JupyterLab.
 The slides also reflect the content that I will cover.

 Please feel free to e-mail me with any question: pritam@umn.edu.